renacin/BramptonTransitAnalysis/README.md

 	+ If Data Collected Does Vary By Time, IE There Are No Buses Running, Can We Run Another Script In Between?
 	+ Maybe A Script That Does Some Data Cleaning, And Maybe Does Some Basic Analysis?
 Maybe Even Makes A BackUp Of The Database, Just Incase?
 	+ What type of analytics do I want to do?
+	+ What type of data am I collecting?
+Does it make sense?
+Are there any errors preventing me from letting this run for a long period of time?